mar-muel/artificial-self-AMLD-2020/Resources.md

 # Resources

-During our endeavour we found many very interesting blog posts and resources which might help you out:
+During our endeavour in preparing for this workshop we found many very interesting blog posts and resources which might help you out:

 ## Blog posts